IamKishan08/IamKishan08/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=iamkishan08" alt="iamkishan08" /></a> </p>

-- 🔭 I’m currently working on **A cross-platform mobile task management app built using React Native**
+- 🔭 I’m currently working on **A cross-platform mobile app built using React Native**

 - 🌱 I’m currently learning **ReactNative**

-- 👯 I’m looking to collaborate on **An open-source e-commerce application built with React Native.
+- 👯 I’m looking to collaborate on **An online platform linking service provider and consumer.
 Contributors welcome!**

-- 🤝 I’m looking for help with **Building a e-commerce application using React Native.
+- 🤝 I’m looking for help with **Building an online platform linking service provider and consumer.
 Seeking assistance with backend integration and UI improvements**

 - 👨‍💻 All of my projects are available at [https://kishan.world/](https://kishan.world/)